-Inner Asia refers to the lands that linked China to the rest of Eurasia, including:

-- Manchuria (what is, today, NE China) - Mongolia to the north and NW of the Great Wall - Eastern Turkistan (modern Xinjiang) - the Tibetan regions in Amdo (modern Qinghai), Kham (western Sichuan), and central Tibet (the Tibetan autonomous region).

-The peoples, religions, languages, politics and cultures in these regions were all different from each other and from China.
-The Han Chinese saw these differences as threatening when juxtaposed with the powerful raiding cavalry of the nomadic peoples.
+Liao dynasty Inner Asia refers to the lands that linked China to the rest of Eurasia, including: 遼朝 • Manchuria (what is, today, NE China) 907-1125 • Mongolia to the north and NW of the Great Wall lin dunaatu Eastern Turkistan (modern Xinjiang) Jin dynasty 金朝 1115-1234 • the Tibetan regions in Amdo (modern Qinghai), Kham (western Sichuan), and central Tibet (the Tibetan autonomous region).
+The peoples, religions, languages, politics and cultures in these regions were all different from Yuan dynasty each other and from China.
+The Han Chinese saw these differences as threatening when 元朝 juxtaposed with the powerful raiding cavalry of the nomadic peoples.
+1271 - 1368 During the 10th through 13th centuries, the successive emergence of the Liao, the Jin and the

-During the 10th through 13th centuries, the successive emergence of the Liao, the Jin, and the Yuan deeply impacted Chinese history.
+UZCL - 1308 During the 10th through 13th centuries, the successive emergence of the Liao, the Jin, and the Yuan deeply impacted Chinese history.
 These were all multi-ethnic states founded by non-Chinese people that ruled Chinese territory while trying to maintain their own ethnic identities.
 These states are referred to as the Conquest dynasties.